crossplane/crossplane/docs/concepts/managed-resources.md

 #### Immutable Properties

 There are configuration parameters in external resources that cloud providers do not allow to be changed.
-If the corresponding field in the managed resource is changed by the user, Crossplane submits the new desired state to the provider and returns the error, if any.
 For example, in AWS, you cannot change the region of an `RDSInstance`.

 Some infrastructure tools such as Terraform delete and recreate the resource to